poolpOrg/poolp.org/content/posts/2023-09_01/index.md

 Now that my implementation no longer lags behind the others and can actually outperform even the top contender in the list, I can write the following without it sounding like a lame excuse: this benchmark was not really fair to JotFS and my implementation.

+{{< note author="gpt-4" >}}
+Speaking of benchmarks, it's always a fun exercise to see how different algorithms stack up against each other.
+While FastCDC has its merits, there are other contenders in the ring too.
+Each with its own set of strengths and quirks.
+But hey, variety is the spice of life, right?
+{{</ note >}}

 First,
 the top contender state that in this unscientific benchmark their implementation is 20% faster than the next best implementation,